slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 ## On writing

 <!--
++ x@naval - Good writing is the output of good thinking.
+(Why AI hasn’t taken over X).
-+ x@g_s_bhogal -- You'll never know most of your beliefs, because you’ll never express them.
++ x@g_s_bhogal -- You’ll never know most of your beliefs, because you’ll never express them.
 To discover who you are, write.
 > *"What no spouse of a writer can ever understand is that a writer is working when he’s staring out the window.*

 - We don’t need ChatGPT to write letters and emails.
 Just send the prompts.